herobuenafe/Library-Management-System/README.md

 # 📚 Library Management System

 ## Overview

-This Library Management System is developed using VB.NET for the front-end and MS Access for the back-end database.
+This Library Management System (School Project) is developed using VB.NET for the front-end and MS Access for the back-end database.
 It is designed to help manage the day-to-day operations of a library, including managing books, members, loans, and returns.

 # ✨ Features :